 • Product metrics assess the quality of the final product by looking at factors like reliability, security, and ease of use.

-• Process metrics focus on how effective the development process is, tracking things like how often code changes, defect rates, and team productivity.
+• Process metrics focus on how effective the development process is, tracking aspects such as code change frequency, defect rates, and team productivity.

 Keeping an eye on these metrics is essential for maintaining high software quality and ensuring that you meet both user expectations and regulatory standards.